jguzdv/NuGet-Packages/libraries/JGUZDV.Extensions.Logging/src/README.md

     }

     "File": {
-      "Path": "/my-log-path/",    // Path where the log files should be written to "ApplicationName": "MyApp",     // Will be used if UseIsolatedPath is true "UseIsolatedPath": true,    // If true, resulting logfile will be placed in /my-log-path/MyApp/, default: true
+      "OutputDirectory": "/my-log-path/",    // Path where the log files should be written to

-      "FileName": "LogFile.log",    // Filename of the log, default: `Environment.MachineName + .json`, a date will automatically be added to the filename.
-      "UseJson": true,    // Defaults to true, if filename ends with .json, will change the filename to .json, if true

       "LogLevel": {
         "Default": "Warning"